 I was asked to do a security checkup of customer's web systems.
 They have a website, an intranet system and they use Google Workspace.
-I'm no security expert, so I'm reluctant to call it an “audit”, also because there was virtually no budget for it, so I didn't do any penetration or security tests.
+I'm no security expert, so I'm reluctant to call it an “audit”, also because there wasn't virtually any budget for it, including penetration or security tests.

 It was quite fun, because it was different from what I usually do.
-What was less fun was what I found during the process, like broadcasting running on ancient PHP 5.4 on Debian 7 in a server signature, exposed database administration, too specific error messages, too many opened ports, self signed certificates, no security headers, loading two heavy Facebook iframes with only one visible and other stuff like that.
+What was less fun was what I found during the process, like broadcasting running on ancient PHP 5.4 on Debian 7 in a server signature, exposed database administration, too specific error messages, too many opened ports, self-signed certificates, no security headers, loading two heavy Facebook iframes with only one visible on a landing page and other stuff like that.

 When I finished, the report had 18 pages.
 Let me share with you a generic introduction for the management: